danielwellman/hexagonal_kata_nodejs/README.md

 The `index.js` file is the main application entry point which creates all the production adapter implements, constructs the `BirthdayService`, and asks it to send the e-mails.

+### Design Constraints

+For this kata, I set one constraint for myself: Minimal dependency on external packages.
+So far this uses `jest` for testing, but no CSV or other libraries.

 ## To Dos

 - Draw a picture of the ports and adapters and name them